 Why Is One Room So Hot Compared to Rest of House?

-Here are 9 possible reasons why one room is always so hot compared to the rest of the house, and what you can do to fix the problem.
+There are numerous reasons why one room is so hot compared to the rest of your house – here are the 10 most common.

 1. Clogged Air Filter